springofficehours-io/io.springofficehours.cli.soh/README.md

 ## Background

-Started developing this with Spring Boot 2.7 and Spring-Native.
+- Started developing this with Spring Boot 2.7 and Spring-Native.

-###
-It uses javax.imageio.ImageIO
-> Adding the static call to scan for plugins fixed my AOT processing issues
+- It uses javax.imageio.ImageIO, adding the static call to scan for plugins fixed my AOT processing issues

-###
-It uses java.awt.* which doesn't work, yet, with GraalVM on macOS.
+- It uses java.awt.* which doesn't work, yet, with GraalVM on macOS.
 So I decided to create a docker image (linux) that can be used on Mac, Linux, Windows, to work around that limitation.

-Using java.awt.* requires the use of the "full" builder.
+- Using java.awt.* requires the use of the "full" builder.

 ## TODO
-Command line options to consider:
+1. Command line options to consider:
 - Episode number
 - Episode Title
 - Guest